daveabrock/daveabrock.github.io/_posts/2020-09-24-dot-net-streamers.markdown

 date: "2020-09-24"
 title: "Get to know your .NET streamers"
 tags: [community]
-share-img: /assets/img/dotnet-streamers.png
+image: /assets/img/dotnet-streamers.png
-subtitle: Let's look at the great streams from the .NET community.
+description: Let's look at the great streams from the .NET community.
 ---

 I've been geeking out on a lot of Twitch streams lately.
 I think it's a fantastic way to learn and engage with other folks.
 I find I'll learn more by watching someone code in a natural environment and asking questions as you go.
 And with most streams getting archived, you can consume them as they fit your schedule.